monaghanfireservice

 Training is a continuous process within the fire service.
 After the initial recruits and breathing apparatus training firefighters will continue to develop themselves through training at station level on drill nights and through official specialised training such as;

-- Compartmental Fire Behaviour Training: This is a 3 day course based in Dundalk.
+1. Compartmental Fire Behaviour Training: This is a 5 day course.
 This training helps firefighters understand the concept of backdraught and flashover.
 It provides training on the door entry procedures, branch techniques & flow rates, development of a fire, tactics that should be deployed and indicators of potential explosive atmospheres within a compartment fire

-- HAZMAT Training: Hazardous materials incidents are increasingly complex and challenging.
+2. HAZMAT Training: Hazardous materials incidents are increasingly complex and challenging.
 HAZMAT training provides fire-fighters usually at sub officer level and up information on best operational procedures on dealing with hazardous substance.
 Fire-fighters learn about the different classes of substance, information retrieval and how to deal with HAZMAT incidents.
-This is a two week course that is usually carried out in Co.
-Cork.
+This is a two week course.

 What type of incidents do fire fighters respond to?